danielanteloagra/nap/apps/webstore/README.md

 |
 |-- api/               Here goes the axios api connectors
 |-- common/            Here go common files e.g. header and footer
+|-- components/        Here go all our app components
 |-- config/            Configuration files in here
-|-- components/        Here go all our app components
-|-- pages/             Container components that are used by the routing
+|-- pages/             Container components that are used by the routing as entry points
 ```

 ### Component Orientated